 Specific styles of uniform have been selected by faculty and students, and designated SCC uniforms with appropriate embroidery are available for ADN students via the identified uniform store and College bookstore.
 Students with special uniform, hair, jewelry, or piercing needs pertaining to medical, cultural, or religious requirements should see the Program Director before purchasing uniforms or presenting in attire prohibited by the dress code.

-Approved SCC student nurses uniforms include the following:
+Approved SCC student nurse uniform includes the following:

 - 1. Scrub pants/skirt (presently approved color and style).
-Pant hems should be no higher than the ankle nor touching the floor. - 2.
+Pant hems should be no higher than the ankle and not touching the floor. - 2.
 Scrub top (presently approved color and style) with SCC badge/patch to sleeve.
-Place badge/patch on the left sleeve, 2-3 finger widths below shoulder. - 3.
-If you are a RIBN student, place RIBN badge/patch on the right sleeve of the scrub top, 2-3 finger widths below shoulder. - 4.
+Place badge/patch on the left sleeve, 2-3 finger widths below the shoulder. - 3.
+RIBN students should place the RIBN badge/patch on the right sleeve of the scrub top, 2-3 finger widths below the shoulder. - 4.
 White socks or white hose. - 5.
 White, leather-type, closed, low-heeled, professional/athletic shoes.
 Shoes must be clean.
 Shoes with open toes or open heels, sling backs, platforms, or made of canvas are not permitted. - 6.
-SCC identification badge or embroidered name must be worn on uniform top at all times. - 7.
+SCC identification badge or embroidered name must be always worn on uniform top. - 7.
 White crewneck or turtleneck shirt must be worn under the top as needed for warmth or to cover chest hair, cleavage, and/or tattoos.
 Other undergarments should not be visible. - 8.
-Optional scrub jacket with cuff sleeve and snap front; same color/school logo as top.
+Optional scrub jacket; same color/school logo as top.
 We recommend this purchase due to temperature extremes in some facilities.

-Overall, a freshly laundered, wrinkle free uniform must be worn for each experience.
-If in doubt about whether your choices meet the dress code, consult your clinical instructor or course coordinator.
-Students not adhering to the dress code may be sent home from the clinical agency or CoLaS at the discretion of faculty.
+Overall, a freshly laundered, wrinkle-free uniform must be worn for each experience.
+If you are in doubt about whether your choices meet the dress code, consult your clinical instructor or course coordinator.
+At the discretion of faculty, students not adhering to the dress code may be sent home from the clinical agency or CoLaS.